ChuksII/Ecoleta/README.md

 ## 🛠 Tecnologias

-As seguintes ferramentas foram usadas na construção do projeto:
+As seguintes ferramentas foram utilizadas no desenvolvimento do projeto:

 - [Expo][expo]
 - [Node.js][nodejs]